 Evening Notes

-After a full day of culture and exploration, we’ll gather for dinner and share highlights from our first full day together in Portugal.
+After a full day of culture and exploration, we’ll gather for dinner and share highlights from our first full day in Portugal.

 Overnight Stay - Hyatt Regency Lisbon